scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

-1. **Astronomical time series classification.** The Large Synoptic Survey Telescope (LSST), beginning in 2020, will survey the entire night’s sky every few days producing high-quality time series data on approximately 800 million variable sources and transient events [?].
-Much of the best science in the time-domain (e.g., the discovery of the accelerating universe and dark energy using Type Ia supernovae [?]) requires intelligent use of follow-up resources.
+1. **Astronomical time series classification.** The Large Synoptic Survey Telescope (LSST), beginning in 2020, will survey the entire night’s sky every few days producing high-quality time series data on approximately 800 million variable sources and transient events :cite:`lsst2009`.
+Much of the best science in the time-domain (e.g., the discovery of the accelerating universe and dark energy using Type Ia supernovae :cite:`perlmutter1999,riess1998`) requires intelligent use of follow-up resources.
 Not knowing which of the millions of variable sources to follow-up with larger telescopes and specialized instruments is tantamount to not having discovered those sources in the first place.
 We need to create actionable discoveries that lead to timely and more informed decisions.

 .. figure:: cesium-astro

-   Typical data for a classification task on variable stars [?]: shown are flux measurements for three stars irregularly sampled in time. :label:`astro`
+   Typical data for a classification task on variable stars from the All Sky Automated Survey; shown are flux measurements for three stars irregularly sampled in time :cite:`richards2012`. :label:`astro`

 2. **Neuroscience time series classification.** The study of neural systems presents a wide variety of challenges in time series